From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

 \section{Methodology}

-Our method, illustrated in Figure~\ref{fig:method_overview}, consists of two main phases: goal-oriented knowledge base construction and reasoning-aware inference.
+Our method, illustrated in Figure~\ref{fig:method_overview}, consists of two main phases: (1) goal-oriented knowledge base construction and (2) reasoning-aware inference.
 In the first phase, we construct a directed graph whose nodes represent goals such as ``craft a wooden pickaxe'' and edges represent subgoal relationships between goals.
+To do this, we use an LLM to extract structured goal information from textual sources such as Minecraft Wiki pages and recipe descriptions.
 During inference, we use the constructed knowledge base to recursively search for step-by-step reasoning paths, which are followed to guide LLM prompting for the given task.

+A key design decision in our framework is the integration of classical goal-structured reasoning with LLM-based semantic grounding.
+Although the subgoals extracted from the GoG form a structured, planner-like hierarchy, a purely symbolic planner would still require a domain-specific, hand-engineered model to translate abstract goals into executable actions.
+In contrast, we employ the LLM both during graph construction, to extract and represent knowledge from text, and during inference, to ground structured goals into natural language plans executable by a downstream controller, which in this case is STEVE-1~\citep{lifshitz2023steve}.

+This design reflects a synergistic hybrid architecture: \begin{itemize} \item GoG provides the formal reasoning structure: a high-level causal plan ensuring logical correctness between goals and subgoals. \item The LLM serves as both a knowledge extractor and a semantic translator, converting unstructured text into structured goal graphs and grounding those abstract dependencies into executable action descriptions. \end{itemize}

+This hybrid design aligns with the emerging ``language-as-action'' paradigm in modern agent systems, such as SayCan~\citep{ahn2022can} and STEVE-1, where language serves as the universal interface between reasoning and control.

-In the following subsections, we describe the two phases of our proposed method, using Minecraft as the testbed for illustration.
+In the following subsections, we describe the two phases of our proposed method in detail, using Minecraft as the testbed for illustration.
+Details on the computational cost of both phases are provided in \ref{appendix:construction}.